-Places can have:
+PLACES can have:

-The Places structure also provides containers for Things, from building related equipment to whatever type of asset the organization wants to track.
+The PLACES structure also provides containers for THINGS, from building related equipment to whatever type of asset the organization wants to track.

-The tree structure of Places in eSSETS provides control and accountability for facility managers and technical/trade staff members.
-Staff members that work exclusively at one facility can be setup to only see Things, Requests and Work Orders associated with that facility.
+The tree structure of PLACES in eSSETS provides control and accountability for facility managers and technical/trade staff members.
+Staff members that work exclusively at one facility can be setup to only see THINGS, Requests and Work Orders associated with that facility.
 The hierarchical structure allows staff to see subsets of facilities as defined by system administrators.
 As an example, if your organization has facilities in New York City and St. Louis, the manager in charge of St. Louis likely has no need to deal with the "noise" of the New York Places and Things.
 Simply put, your system administrator controls who sees what.

-When sending a staff technician or contractor to a Place, managers and dispatchers can quickly lookup all the open work orders (including PM's and Service Requests) associated with the target Place so that multiple jobs might be handled in a single visit.
-Technicians can pick up their assignments on their smartphone or tablet, and they can record notes about what they did, what they observed, what materials they used, time spent, and if applicable reasons why the job could not be completed.
+When sending a staff technician or contractor to a PLACE, managers and dispatchers can quickly lookup all the open work orders, preventive maintenance and service requests associated with the target PLACE so that multiple jobs can be handled in a single visit.
+Technicians can pick up their assignments on their smartphone or tablet, and they can record notes about what they did, what they observed, what materials they used, time spent, and reasons why the job could not be completed if necessary.
 They can also take pictures with their mobile devices to incorporate directly in the work order.
-This can frequently save significant time over typing descriptions!
+This can frequently save significant time over typing descriptions.

 When jobs are farmed-out to contractors, the vendor can be emailed with details about the work assignment.
-The email contains a map link to the Place which launches Google Maps in order to provide directions.
+The email contains a map link to the PLACE which launches Google Maps in order to provide directions.
 Another link in the email allows contractors to directly log information into the work order form.
 They can even attach their invoice.